LTUC/amman-dotnet-401d2/Curriculum/Class05/README.md

 ### Procedural Programming (imperative programming)
 Procedural programming is a list of instructions that tells program what to do step by step.
 Procedural relies on a series of computational steps to be carried to completion.
-This is usuallly done telling the program what to do first at the beginning, and what to do at the end. it is a bit more intuitive and simple to read from top to bottom.
+This is usually done telling the program what to do first at the beginning, and what to do at the end. it is a bit more intuitive and simple to read from top to bottom.
 Procedural programming languages are also called "top down "